 According to the birth date she gave to Macklin back in 1769, Henrietta would be 37 years of age in 1780, not as old as the publication had suggested.

-Miss Ambrosse, Henrietta’s younger sister, also has her own entry in the above reference publication, but whilst Henrietta’s is generally flattering, hers is not.
-Her acting ability is praised above that of her older sisters her appearance comes in for a bit of a battering and she is further noted as just being a bit dull.
+Miss Ambrosse, Henrietta’s younger sister, also has her own entry in the above-referenced publication, but whilst Henrietta’s is generally flattering, hers is not.
+Her acting ability is praised above that of her older sister but her appearance comes in for a bit of a battering, and she is further noted as just being a bit dull.

 Miss Am-r-se is of good height, perfectly free from every thing like deformity; and her frequent exhibitions in breeches, must have convinced most of my Readers that her figure is what is generally called well made . . .
 Her face, if it ever had any pretensions to beauty, has certainly none at present: her nose is preposterously large, and the extreme darkness of her complexion, joined to a very strongly marked set of features must ever militate against every thing even tending to the expression of either tenderness or femininity.

 Henrietta, still providing financially for her nephew John Ambrosse, helped him to go to Oxford University, intending him to be destined for the church.
 John, when he enrolled at Oxford, claimed to be the son of John Ambrose of London, Gentleman, for the sake of respectability.
 At some point John also studied under the actor Charles Macklin, no doubt learning from him the skills needed for public speaking and oratory.
 John’s sister, the younger Henrietta, had meanwhile returned from Switzerland and was employed as a governess.